 Concerning the concepts of limit, margin, edge, boundary, border, and similar liminal notions in connection with spatial/placial questions this is an issue especially considered by the American philosopher Edward S. Casey: see his website — https://www.escasey.com/articles — for an extended list of works.
 In particular, Casey is focused on the concept of edge, which, Casey argues, is the basic notion for understanding things, bodies and places; whether he says ‘Edges Everywhere’ — in the essay Being on the Edge: Body, Place, Climate, see below —, I have spoken of Places Everywhere.
 I think there is a certain affinity between the two positions, maybe one could see a correlation given that, at least for me, edges and places are correlated notions; so, for instance, where Casey speaks of edges as integral elements of fire, air, earth and water (in the aforementioned essay, page 458), I speak of the same elements as physicochemical states of place; where Casey says that these elemental-edges are co-ingredient of life, I say that these physicochemical states places are co-ingredient of biological states of place (the genealogy of places I have envisioned extends its encompassing arc to include symbolic states of place, passing through sociocultural states of place).
 I have singled out some of Casey’s works which are quite pertinent with respect to the present article and my work in general: Edward S. Casey, “Borders ad Boundaries: Edging into the Environment”, in Merleau-Ponty and Environmental Philosophy, eds.
 Suzanne L. Cataldi and William S. Hamrick (New York: SUNY Press, 2007), 67-92; Edward S. Casey, “Boundary, Place, and Event in the Spatiality of History”, in Rethinking History 11, no.4 (2007), 507-512; Edward S. Casey, “Place and Edge”, in The Intelligence of Place: Topographies and Poetics, ed.
 Jeff Malpas (London: Bloomsbury, 2015), 23-38; Edward S. Casey, “Being on the Edge: Body, Place, Climate”, in Place, Space and hermeneutics, ed.
 Bruce B. Janz, (Cham: Springer International Publishing AG, 2017), 451-463.
 Another important philosophical contribution to the question of limits and their practical implications is Massimo Cacciari’s essay “Place and Limit”, in The Intelligence of Place: Topographies and Poetics, ed.
 Jeff Malpas (London: Bloomsbury, 2015), 13-22.
 The metaphysical question concerning the notion of limit is especially considered by Jeff Malpas in the chapter Ground, Unity and Limit in Heidegger and the Thinking of Place: Explorations in the Topology of Being (Cambridge: the MIT Press, 2012), 73-95.
 Another interesting contribution on the question of limits and their practical spatial/placial implications in the wake of Cacciari’s argumentation is the essay by Søren Tinning, “Place, Public Space and the Limits Defining them: a Heideggerian Approach”, in Philosophical Path in the Public Sphere, eds.
 Gaetano Chiurazzi, Davide Sisto, Søren Tinning (Zurich: Lit Verlag, 2012), 99-116.
 I agree with Tinning’s conclusions: ‘we should insist precisely therefore on questioning them [public spaces] as places rather than spaces’ (p.
 115), which is something I also have sustained from my perspective of an architect, in the article Urban Spaces or Places?

 The name ‘archi-textures’ was suggested to me by the reading of Lefebvre’s ‘The Production of Space’ where he says that ‘it is helpful to think of architectures as “archi-textures”, to treat each monument or building, viewed in its surroundings and context, in the populated area and associated networks in which it is set down’, in Henry Lefebvre, The Production of Space, translated by D. Nicholson-Smith (Oxford: Basil Blackwell, Inc., 1991), 118.
 Were it not for the fact that Lefebvre makes almost no distinction between space and place, that conceptualization perfectly adapts to the meaning I attribute to architecture, which cannot be thought of in abstraction of its actual context (which is always a place, not space).
-For a concrete example of what I mean with that expression — ‘archi-textures’ — look at the following video clips Space and Place: The Rainbow School and Space and Place: Växjö Tennis Hall.
-Archi-textures are a type of architectural text made of 2D and 3D lines and surfaces that compose a real three-dimensional texture.
-This architectural text or texture stands in the middle range between the realm of space (which is ideal, potential and abstract) and the realm of place (which is actual and concrete, to begin with); it is a third genus or realm that can probably give you an idea of what Plato meant by ‘chōra’ (at this regards, look at the video clip Concrete Geometries, which is another example of what I mean for ‘archi-textures’).
+For a concrete example of what I mean for that expression — ‘archi-textures’ — look at the following video clips Space and Place: The Rainbow School and Space and Place: Växjö Tennis Hall, which showcase the making of two projects, both awarded with the WA Awards .
+Archi-textures are a type of architectural text made of 2D and 3D lines, surfaces and volumes which compose a real three-dimensional texture.
+This architectural text or texture stands in the middle range between the realm of space (which is ideal, potential and abstract) and the realm of place (which is physical, actual and concrete, to begin with); it is a third genus or realm which can probably give you an idea of what Plato meant by ‘chōra’ (at this regards, look at the video clip Concrete Geometries, which is another example of what I mean for ‘archi-textures’).
 On the meaning of ‘archi-textures’ see also the notes and , below.

 At this regard, the American psychologist James J. Gibson is quite explicit in his introduction to what I consider a pioneering work in the field of perception and cognition — The Ecological Approach to Visual Perception.
 Gibson writes: ‘I am also asking the reader to suppose that the concept of space has nothing to do with perception.
 Geometrical space is a pure abstraction.
 Outer space can be visualized but cannot be seen.
 The cues for depth refer only to paintings, nothing more.
 The visual third dimension is a misapplication of Descartes’s notion of three axes for a coordinate system.
 The doctrine that we could not perceive the world around us unless we already had the concept of space is nonsense.
 It is quite the other way around: We could not conceive of empty space unless we could see the ground under our feet and the sky above.
 Space is a myth, a ghost, a fiction for geometers.
 All that sounds very strange, no doubt, but I urge the reader to entertain the hypothesis’.
 In James J. Gibson, The Ecological Approach to Visual Perception (New York: Psychology Press Classic Editions, 2015), xv, xvi.
 I surely couldn’t have overthrown my understanding of space — and consequently of place — were it not for those words and the clear-cut logic behind them.
 You certainly understand that what is at stake, here, is either the overthrowing of a system of knowledge dominated, for centuries, by Newton, Kant and, more recently, by Einstein, or the overthrowing of the sense of their spatial vocabulary.
 In any case, this is a hard matter for architects… But how can architects approach architecture if the tools they work with — space, place and matter, to begin with — refer to unclarified notions?
 This is basically the reason for my research: to elucidate the senses of place and space (and consequently of matter and time) at the dawn of a new era.